St Kilda Boat Ramp is part of the extensive St Kilda … Read More.. about St Kilda Boat Ramp

 This step by step guide is how I built mine.
 You can build one like it, or use it to inspire your own unique fishing trolley.

-There’s something to be said for not carrying to much gear, for sure.
-But some people need certain things for specific kinds of fishing.
+While this article’s about building a fishing trolley there’s something to be said for not carrying to much gear.
+That’s for sure.
+However, some people need certain things for specific kinds of fishing.
 Other people have health issues, like heart, asthma, arthritis or other physical disability.
 They can find even small amounts of tackle difficult to carry.

 That’s what I’m sharing with you here.
 It’s my solution.
 I’ve borrowed from fishing carts and seen people use on piers and beaches.
 Watched videos people have uploaded.
 Looked at commercial solutions.

 Also the original design, details still included in this article, used flat-straps to attach the cooler to the trolley.
 I’ve replaced those with square steel tubing, nuts, bolts and wing-nuts.
 It’s massively improved stability and is neater and easier to assemble in and out of the car.
-The updated details are included below.
+I have updated this project and the details are included below.

 Of course, while my main goal was to reduce armfuls of rods, tackle, thermos flasks and bait, I also like to fish with more than one rod.
 So a fishing trolley or “cart” with rod holders seemed smarter.